‘I’m dying’: Relatives await answers in smuggling case

 “I’m so sorry mom and dad. … My journey abroad doesn’t succeed,” she wrote.
 “Mom, I love you and dad very much.
 I’m dying because I can’t breathe. … Mom, I’m so sorry.”

-In the village of Yen Thanh in north-central Vietnam, the mother and a sister of Bui Thi Nhung mourned Saturday as they set up an altar for the 19-year-old woman.
+In the village of Do Thanh, in Yen Thanh districtin north-central Vietnam, the mother and a sister of Bui Thi Nhung mourned Saturday as they set up an altar for the 19-year-old woman.
 A family friend in the U.K. told them their relative had died in the tragedy.

 Nhung paid an agent thousands of dollars in hopes of finding work at a nail parlor in Britain.